labisda/MSAL-SSO-POC/README.md

 Before using **Microsoft Authentication Library (MSAL)**, register your application in Azure Active Directory (AD) to get the application's clientId.

 ## 📃 Procedures
-[ ] Create new application in Angular
+[ ] Create New Application in Angular
-[ ] Install other packages and required libraries to perform the MSAL [ ] Create login page and homepage
+[ ] Install Other Packages and Required Libraries to Perform the MSAL [ ] Create Login Page and Homepage
 [ ] MSAL Configuration
-[ ] Secure routes with AuthGuard
+[ ] Secure Routes with AuthGuard
-[ ] Adding token bearer in the headers.
+[ ] Adding Authorization Bearer in the HTTP Headers.

 ### 1. Create New Application in Angular
 Create a new web application using Angular CLI.
 Please note that this application uses **Angular 14**: